Dual spaces of geodesic currents: Introduction

 Dual spaces come equipped with a natural action of $\pi_1(X)$, induced from the action of such group in the universal cover $\wt{X}$.
 We relate the properties of the action to the properties of the geodesic current.

-\begin{mainthm}[Action] Given any geodesic current $\mu$ on a surface $X$, the fundamental group $\pi_1(X)$ acts by isometries on the dual space $X_{\mu}$, and it does so: \begin{enumerate} \item Cobounded. \item Properly if and only if $\mu$ has no components of type 2 in its decomposition. \item Freely if and only if $\mu$ has only one component in its decomposition. \end{enumerate} \end{mainthm} Theorem~\ref{thm:action_intro} is stated as a series of smaller results in Section~\ref{sec:actions}.
+\begin{mainthm}[Action] Given any geodesic current $\mu$ on a surface $X$, the fundamental group $\pi_1(X)$ acts by isometries on the dual space $X_{\mu}$, and it does so: \begin{enumerate} \item Coboundedly. \item Properly if and only if $\mu$ is filling. \item Freely if and only if $\mu$ has only one component in its decomposition. \end{enumerate} \end{mainthm} Theorem~\ref{thm:action_intro} is stated as a series of smaller results in Section~\ref{sec:actions}.
 We also study the metric completeness of the dual spaces.

 \begin{mainthm}[Completeness] Let $\mu$ be a geodesic current on $X$ with no atoms.
 Then the dual space $X_{\mu}$ is metrically complete if and only if $\mu$ has no components of type 2 in its decomposition. \end{mainthm} Theorem~\ref{thm:comple_intro} appears stated as Theorem~\ref{thm:new_completeness}, and its proof spans Section~\ref{sec:completeness}.
 That theorem also analyzes the atomic case, where the dual is complete if and only if it is a multi-curve.